Iron age Celtics had the first recorded shaved mustaches, in about a 1000 BC, according to Siculus (60 BC), an acient Greek historian:

 Tell me in the comments below what your favorite mustache is...want help, don't hesitate to reach out to us!

 Misc.
 At CarbonShavingCo notes: How to grow a beard.
 How to maintain a beard.
 How to maintain a mustache.
 Taking care of your beard.
-Wet shaving is a bit of an artistic form.
+Wet shaving is a bit of an art form.
 It is personal to your skin type, which dictates the type of soap and shaving brush you will be using.
 Opting between a straight razor or machined safety razor (disposable razors won't be the best of experiences at all).
-Use of some hot water to open up your pores and soften the facial hair is a good thing.
-When it comes to the skin condition, such as sensitive skin, razor bumps and at times hair growth in multiple directions extra care and consideration must be taken to avoid razor burn caused by dry shaving, lack of lubrication, wrong direction, etc..
-At CarbonShavingCo, our construction of our machined razors aim to be bacteria-free as much as possible to help avoid allergic reactions by being polished with easy to clean surface, the design maximizes flow of debri, the pinch design reduces gaps for collection of debri and germs, we aim to help people with sensitive skin and prevent razor burn and ingrown hairs. and irritation caused by shaving.
+The use of some hot water to open up your pores and soften the facial hair is a good thing.
+When it comes to skin conditions, such as sensitive skin, razor bumps and at times hair growth in multiple directions extra care and consideration must be taken to avoid razor burn caused by dry shaving, lack of lubrication, wrong direction, etc. At CarbonShavingCo, the construction of our machined razors aim to be bacteria-free as much as possible to help avoid allergic reactions by being polished with easy to clean surface, the design maximizes the flow of debris, the pinch design reduces gaps for collection of debris and germs, we aim to help people with sensitive skin and prevent razor burn and ingrown hairs. and irritation caused by shaving.
 We believe that wet shaving is the best approach with a good shaving soap as opposed to using men's disposable razors.
+This also applies to safety razors for women.
 Keeping your gear clean is so important if you are sensitive.
 Join the community of wet shavers today to learn more so you can enjoy your personal spa experience.